apache/gravitino/docs/metrics.md

 #### HTTP server metrics
 HTTP server metrics encompass the histogram of HTTP request processing time and the number of HTTP response codes, categorized by different HTTP interfaces such as `create-table` and `load-table`.

-For instance, considering the `create-table` operation in the Gravitino server, Prometheus metrics are obtained as follows:
+For instance, you can get Prometheus metrics for `create-table` operation in the Gravitino server as follows:
 ```
 gravitino_server_1xx_responses_total{operation="create-table",} 0.0
 gravitino_server_4xx_responses_total{operation="create-table",} 0.0